-(Millions of yen)
+(

-2017 17 2018
+2018 2019

-Deposits of funds Interest income Redemption of funds Interest income
+Redemption of funds Interest income Deposits of funds Interest income

-Parent company Mitsubishi Chemical Holdings Corporation 133 133 39,872 128
+Parent company Mitsubishi Chemical Holdings Corporation 39,872 128 116 116

-Total 133 133 39,872 128
+Total 39,872 128 116 116

 (Note) The Company limits its deposits of funds with the parent company to times when the interest rate is more favorable than market interest rates.
-In the fiscal year ended March 31, 2017, certain deposits were convertible into cash at any time while some deposits required six months' notice for redemption.
-In the fiscal year ended March 31, 2018, certain deposits required three months' notice for redemption while some deposits required six months' notice for redemption.
+Certain deposits required three months' notice for redemption while some deposits required six months' notice for redemption.
 The transaction amount for redemption of funds was offset against deposits of funds for the fiscal year ended March 31, 2018.